zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

     ...
 ```

-The `computedName` property above is the source of a common bug where **"my grid loses selection when my QueryCache refreshes"**.
+The `computedName` property above is the source of a common bug where "my grid loses selection when my QueryCache refreshes".
 The reason for this is subtle.
 If you unwrap observables in your mapping function, you will find that - each time the observable changes - your mapping function will be invoked again, (inefficiently) *generating an entirely new object*.
 Since the Azure Portal FX's selection machinery presently relies on JavaScript object identity, selection tracked relative to the *old object* will be lost when this object is replaced by the *new object* generated by your mapping function.
 Ignoring bugs around selection, generating new objects can lead to UI flicker and performance problems, as more UI is re-rendered than is necessary to reflect data changes.

 **Do** follow these two patterns to avoid re-running of mapping functions and to avoid unnecessarily generating new output objects: